yousiftouma/cygni-talent-deploy/readme.md

 The SSH server settings are defined in `/etc/ssh/sshd_config`.
 By default on Ubuntu, files in the directory `/etc/ssh/sshd_config.d/*.conf` are included.
 See `man sshd_config` on the server for more information.

-1. Edit/create `/etc/ssh/sshd_config.d/00-setup.conf` to contain these lines
+1. On the server, edit/create `/etc/ssh/sshd_config.d/00-setup.conf` to contain these lines

    ```
    PermitRootLogin no
    PasswordAuthentication no
    ```

-1. You need to restart the SSH server to pick up the changes.
+1. On the server, restart the SSH server to pick up the changes.

    ```
    sudo systemctl restart sshd
    ```

-1. Make sure that you cannot log in as root on the server from your local machine.
+1. On your local machine, make sure that you cannot log in as root on the server.

 ## Step 05 - Firewall